IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Related Work

 \section{Related Work}

-\topic{Data-driven inverse rendering.} Numerous methods employ deep priors learned from large-scale datasets to tackle complex inverse rendering problems, including intrinsic image decomposition \cite{li2018cgintrinsics,li2018learning}, SVBRDF estimation \cite{deschaintre2018single,li2018materials,li2017modeling,ZhuLMPC2022}, lighting estimation \cite{gardner2017learning,li2020inverse,srinivasan2020lighthouse}, lighting editing \cite{li2022physically} and relighting \cite{PhiliMGD2021}.
-Those learning-based methods, often requiring only a single or a few images \cite{bi2020neural,srinivasan2020lighthouse} as inputs, significantly reduce capturing requirements of classical measurement-based methods \cite{goldman2009shape}.
-High-quality datasets are essential for data-driven methods to achieve compelling generalization ability.
-Synthetic datasets are often used for training because ground-truth labeling is too challenging to obtain in real environments.
-Despite efforts to create a photorealistic synthetic dataset \cite{li2018cgintrinsics,li2021openrooms,roberts:2021}, the inherent diversity of real-world environments, especially in complex indoor scenes, still causes a substantial domain gap.
-Our method uses predictions from a data-driven method \cite{ZhuLMPC2022} for initialization but achieves superior inverse rendering accuracy through a carefully designed optimization process.
+\topic{Data-driven inverse rendering.} Inverse rendering seeks to reconstruct a scene's geometry, material, and lighting from single or multiple images.
+This process is notoriously challenging and ill-posed due to the inherent ambiguity.
+Numerous methods employ deep priors learned from large-scale datasets for different tasks, including intrinsic image decomposition \cite{li2018cgintrinsics,li2018learning}, SVBRDF estimation \cite{deschaintre2018single,li2018materials,li2017modeling,ZhuLMPC2022, ZengDGHHLYH2024}, lighting estimation \cite{gardner2017learning,li2020inverse,srinivasan2020lighthouse}, lighting editing \cite{li2022physically} and relighting \cite{PhiliMGD2021}.
+These learning-based methods take a single or a few images \cite{BiXSMSHHKR2020,srinivasan2020lighthouse} as inputs, reducing capturing requirements of classical measurement-based methods \cite{goldman2009shape}.
+However, high-quality datasets are essential for data-driven methods to achieve compelling generalization ability.
+Synthetic datasets are often used for training because ground-truth labeling is challenging to obtain in real environments.
+Despite efforts to create photorealistic synthetic datasets \cite{li2018cgintrinsics,li2021openrooms,roberts:2021}, the inherent diversity of real-world environments, especially in complex indoor scenes, still causes a substantial domain gap.
+Furthermore, these methods do not reconstruct complete 3D scenes and fail to render consistent novel views under novel illuminations.
+Our method utilizes prediction from a data-driven method \cite{ZhuLMPC2022} for initialization and reconstructs 3D geometry, material and lighting with a carefully designed optimization framework, demonstrating superior performance for real-world scenes.